simoninireland/epydemic/doc/compartmentedmodel.rst

 Model setup
 -----------

-Immediately before being run, the model is set up by placing all the nodes into compartments chosen randomly from the initial compartment distribution defined by the probabilities passed to :meth:`addCompartment` when the compartments are created.
+Immediately before being run, the model is set up by placing all the nodes into compartments chosen randomly from the initial compartment distribution defined by the probabilities passed to :meth:`CompartmentedModel.addCompartment` when the compartments are created.
 All edges are also marked as unoccupied.

 .. automethod:: CompartmentedModel.setUp